 There are many national opportunities for medical students to pursue research, international experiences, community service and other training.
-If you are interested in taking a year off, you can discuss this with James Woodruff, MD, our Dean of Students, and Halina Brukner, MD, our Associate Dean for Medical School Education.
+If you are interested in taking a year off, please contact the Scholarship and Discovery Team.

 The annual Senior Scientific Session was founded in 1946 by Dr. Leon Jacobson to provide fourth year medical students with a forum to present their research.
 Each year, nearly one-third of the graduating class participates in this event.
 Student presentations and posters are judged by a panel of faculty members.
-Seven cash prizes for excellence in science and presentation will be awarded at the Divisional Academic Hooding Ceremony.
+Cash prizes for excellence in science and presentation will be awarded.

 The Pritzker School of Medicine offers students the opportunity to take part in a variety of global health programs through the Scholarship and Discovery Global Health Scholarship Track and the Global Health Scholarships as well as through student organizations such as REMEDY (Recovered Medical Supplies for the Developing World) and IMIG (International Medicine Interest Group).
 To learn more about Global Health programs taking place throughout campus, visit the University of Chicago Center for Global Health website.